dashstander/algebraist/README.md

 ## Introduction

 The Fourier transform is a fundamental tool in signal processing and analysis, typically associated with continuous or discrete time signals.
 However, the concept can be generalized to other mathematical structures, including finite groups.
-This project implements the Fast Fourier Transform for the symmetric group Sn, which has applications in various fields including computational group theory, machine learning, and data analysis on permutations.
+This project implements the Fast Fourier Transform for the symmetric group $S_n$, which has applications in various fields including computational group theory, machine learning, and data analysis on permutations.

 ## Features

-- Efficient implementation of the Sn FFT algorithm in PyTorch
+- Efficient implementation of the $S_n$ FFT algorithm in PyTorch
 - Support for both forward and inverse transforms.
-- Utilities for working with permutations and representations of Sn
+- Utilities for working with permutations and representations of $S_n$
 - Examples and tests demonstrating usage and correctness

 ## Installation